 But why is this dead simple game so successful?

 In this article we need to discuss two things.
-First, how did the game manage to climb both Apple and Google charts with speed of light with literally zero marketing budget and no mobile app marketing strategy.
+First, how did the game manage to climb both Apple and Google charts with speed of light with literally zero marketing budget and only a basic App Store Optimization strategy.
 Second, what makes it so addictive that people are willing to play it, stick with it and at the end of the day eventually click on ad banners which are the only monetization mechanism inside the game.

 How did Flappy Bird reach the #1?